My dear Molly,

 I don’t feel sad or happy or “asleep” but I do feel lots of emotions which I find difficult to pin down and name.
 For your sake, I’ll keep it basic.

 Waiting for your brother makes me a little bit sad.

-I’m fully aware of the fact that the time when there were just the three of us (I’m leaving Klara out of this emotional mess, she’s literally asleep, by the way) existed in our special little world, is about to end.
+I’m fully aware of the fact that the time when just the three of us existed in our special little world is about to end.
 I have to admit something: after you were born, I cried a lot.
 I felt lost and confused.
-It felt like waking up in a parallel universe, where most of the things looked the same but functioned in a different way.
+It felt like having woken up in a parallel universe, where most of the things looked the same but functioned in a different way.
 And no one told me the rules of the new world.
 All I had were some contradictory guidelines which I wasn’t sure if and how to follow.
-So I cried, wishing your dad and me had our old life back, in which we were allowed to be as irresponsible as we wanted.
+So I cried, wishing your Dad and me could have our old life back, in which we were allowed to be as irresponsible as we wanted.
 I was looking at you and thought you were cute, but I had no idea what to do with you.

 It makes me a bit sad to think that this phase will come to an end.
 That we will never again be a family of three and you will never again be the only baby we focus on.
 It makes me sad to think that your brother won’t just be changing your Dad and me, this time your little world will be rocked and turned upside down as well and you’re so tiny and confused as is already.